open-tale/open-tale.github.io/_docs/05-skills.md

 #### Bash

-* The maximum range is equal to 1m.
+* The maximum range is equal to 1 du.

 * If the SP is higher than the target's Toughness, the target gets marked with a Bash mark of level SP.